 Using Maximum Visits per second instead of Average Visits per Second, the following values can be calculated:

 - Maximum events per second = 4.5*(1 + 0.1) + (4.5*10.7)*(2 + 2) = 197 events per second

 - Maximum requests per second = 197 + 4.5*2 + (4.5*10.7)*1 = 254 requests per second

 Minimum Solution Size

 The solution deployed should handle all user input, and have some N+1 redundancy.
-The next two sections give the minimum solution size for external and embedded versions of Cassandra, while the third section contains information on disk space requirements.

 - Cassandra—three nodes (to provide data consistency and to allow a fault tolerance of one node).
 The consistency level must be LOCAL_QUORUM.

 For more help calculating the number of Cassandra nodes you need to support data consistency in the cluster, see http://www.ecyrd.com/cassandracalculator/.

 ￼Disk space usage directly depends on the following factors: